kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 #### Story 1

-As an platform developer, I can queue plain Pods.
+As an platform developer, I can queue plain Pods or Pods owned by an object not integrated with Kueue.
 I just add a queue name to the Pods through a label.

 ```yaml
 apiVersion: v1